irispixel/vscode-dartsass/README.md

 ## Features

 This VSCode plugin directly depends on the native pure-javascript `sass` implementation.

+Check [Dart implementation of SASS](https://sass-lang.com/dart-sass) for more details.

-So in that sense - it does not depend on node-sass or indirectly the libcss either.
+So - it does not depend on node-sass (or indirectly the platform-specific libcss either !).

 It automatically imports `node-sass-package-importer` as well.